ponsato/ducopanel/README.md

 # DucoPanel

 This development tries to unify all the web tools and official documentation of https://duinocoin.com into a desktop application, which will also be able to detect the miners connected to the USB ports to run the official miner AVR_miner.py, creating the necessary configuration file to make it work.

-It will also include the PC_miner.py miner to be able to mine from the pc.
-On the other hand, we will try to include Arduino Cli to upload the official code to the arduino boards that are connected (Uno, nano and due, for now).
+You can also upload the official code to all the Arduino boards that you have connected directly from the ducopanel, using the [Arduino-Cli](https://arduino.github.io/arduino-cli/latest/installation/).

-For this we will use https://www.electronjs.org
+For this we will use [ElectronJs](https://www.electronjs.org).

 ![N|Solid](https://media.discordapp.net/attachments/677615906322382862/866087597813792768/unknown.png?width=1249&height=670)